KledEatsTacos/kledeatstacos-com/README.md

 You can deploy the generated `.output` directory to any static hosting provider or Node.js compatible platform.

-*   **Vercel / Netlify:** These platforms often have excellent integration with Nuxt 3.
+*   **Vercel / Netlify:** I use Vercel, but you can also use Netlify.
+These platforms often have excellent integration with Nuxt 3.
 You can usually connect your Git repository, and they will handle the build and deployment process automatically.
 Remember to configure your environment variables in the platform's settings.
 *   **Node.js Server:** You can serve the application using the server in the `.output/server` directory.
     ```bash
     node .output/server/index.mjs